Shitty Music Clichés, Trends, and Opinions That Need to Die in 2015

 Clichés kind of work in music – good artists use them to subvert and meet expectation.
 The problem though is that the shit artists far outweigh the great, and each musical cycle brings new trends that, twelve months later, need to be destroyed.

-We wrote a piece last year attempting to ruin some of the more popular clichés and lots of the trends we talked about – ineffectual lyric videos, the proliferation of hashtags in music videos, Miley Cyrus simultaneously destroying and saving feminism – were killed off in 2014.
+We wrote a piece last year attempting to destroy some of the more popular clichés and lots of the trends we talked about – ineffectual lyric videos, the proliferation of hashtags in music videos, Miley Cyrus simultaneously destroying and saving feminism – were killed off in 2014.
 But that’s not good enough.
-Last year brought new trends, more dumbass opinions, and in our never-ending mission to rid the planet’s dernier cri-cum-scourges from existence, here’s some more moronic instances of depravity that need to be shattered in 2015 so culture can move forward.
+Last year brought new trends, more dumbass opinions, and in our never-ending mission to rid the planet’s dernier cri-cum-scourges from existence, here’s every moronic instance of depravity that needs destroyed in 2015 so culture can move forward.

 Despite sounding like the syncopated flatulence of a jazz-handed teen who’s chosen to battle gastrointestinal disease by sticking a piece of brass up their butt, saxophones were everywhere in 2014.
-Ariana Grande and Iggy Azalea’s “Problem” came first, followed by Taylor Swift’s “Shake it Off” and them some heinous sleazegaze of a track by a 39 year-old man called Redfoo who wears lensless glasses.
-It all led Buzzfeed to declare that “Saxobeat” was back.
-Just like farting though, the saxophone is vulgar and offensive.
-Unless you’re like, John Coltrane himself or playing in a band with one of those dudes with a voice that sounds like the waste of the Marlboro factory burning down, reed instruments suck ass.
+Ariana Grande and Iggy Azalea’s “Problem” came first, followed by Taylor Swift’s “Shake it Off” and concluded with some heinous sleaze-gaze of a track by a 39 year-old man called Redfoo who wears lensless glasses, which led Buzzfeed to declare that “Saxobeat” was back.
+Just like farting though, the saxophone is vulgar and offensive in that every agitation of the instrument’s reed antagonises everyone who accidently trespasses upon its sound.
+Unless you’re like, Louis Armstrong or one of those dudes with a voice that sounds like the waste of the Marlboro factory burning down, saxophones suck ass.
+Fuck saxophones!

 Videos by VICE